learn-academy-2020-delta/week-1-assessment-brianthomashammond/interview-questions.md

   Your answer: A function is a repeatable set of actions performed on data.
 You use them to quickly, efficiently, and reliably perform tasks.

-  Researched answer: Functions require an input and give an output related to that input.
+  Researched answer: Should have explicitly stated that functions are reusable code.
+Functions require an input and give an output related to that input.